Piola-l/Google-Ultimate-Serch/README.txt

 some code was created by chatGPT

-you also can open websites if you white "your site".com ; .net ; .top ; .ua ; .ru
+you also can open websites if you write "your site".com or .net or .top or .ua orrr .ru